AUDIENCE

 Overview

-In health communication, the concept and practice of audience segmentation derives largely from its shared heritage with social marketing (refer to searchsalesforce.com).
+In health communication, the concept and practice of audience segmentation derives largely from its shared heritage with commercial and social marketing.
 There are 3 broad phases of segmentation, according to Philip Kotler (1989).
 First, an audience is divided into segments, and profiles of each of these segments are developed.
 Second, each segment is evaluated with respect to the goal of the communication campaign or other effort, and the specific segments are chosen as “target markets” or “target audiences”.
 Third, a detailed strategy of health communication/social marketing is developed for each of the target segments.
+Commercial marketing differs from social marketing largely with the former's emphasis on selling specific products while social marketing "sells" behavior and social change.
+In response to environmental and climate concerns, as Kotler (2022) notes, social marketing further diverges from its business roots in its greater move away from consumerism.

 That the audience is the central feature of health communication may appear obvious.
 However, many campaigns seem to be developed with little regard for the target audience.
 Sources are chosen that may not have characteristics specifically desired by the target audience.
 Messages may not be understandable or may even prove offensive to individuals who receive them.
 Finally, channels may be chosen that don’t ‘find’ the audience (i.e., fail to reach them).
-Finding audience members “where they are” means using a wide variety of media (including social media) that are developed very rapidly and become popular far more quickly than many health communication efforts can keep up with.
+Finding audience members “where they are” means using a wide variety of media (especially social media) that are developed very rapidly and become popular far more quickly than standard health communication planning and implementation processes can match.
 Therefore, audience segmentation always represents a major challenge as it will drive not only the development and selection of messages, but also of sources - and most importantly - of channels.
 Qualitative and quantitative research involved with developing profiles of the target audience and segments of this audience are a critical first step, without which the health communication campaign cannot possibly succeed.

 Audience Research